samakintunde/go-basic-auth/README.md

 # Go Basic Auth

-A fairly secure app with basic auth following some best practices to improve security.
+A fairly secure implementation of basic auth following some best practices improving security.
 Prompts you for a password when accessing the protected route.
 Uses a custom middleware to implement basic auth guard.

 ### Steps taken to improve security